Seahawks announce they can have full capacity crowds at Lumen Field this season

 After playing the 2020 season in an eerily quiet Lumen Field, the Seahawks announced Tuesday they will be able to welcome fans back into the stadium at full capacity to open the 2021 season.

-The Seahawks have received approval from local health officials and the NFL to reopen the 68,00-seat Lumen Field, which has historically ranked as one of the loudest stadiums in the NFL.
+The Seahawks have received approval from local health officials and the NFL to reopen the 68,000-seat Lumen Field, which has historically ranked as one of the loudest stadiums in the NFL.

 “Can’t wait to see those 12s — can’t wait to see the 12s,” Seahawks coach Pete Carroll said last week.
 “I know they’re coming.
 I know somebody is going to be in those stands.
 Can’t wait to get you out there.”